 The Psychology department encourages its students to add an international dimension to their education by participating in Berkeley Study Abroad (BSA).
 Study abroad will challenge your views on the world and change your life!
 Exposure to various cultures and diverse human experience prepare students for the complex challenges faced by professionals in the field of Psychology.
-With proper academic planning, students can have the experience of a lifetime with little impact on programmactic time to degree.
+With proper academic planning, students can have the experience of a lifetime with little impact on programmatic time to degree.

 Psychology aims to describe, understand, and predict the behavior of living organisms.
 In doing so, psychology embraces the many factors that influence behavior.
 This approach is highly conducive to the study abroad experience, as it helps students develop an understanding of how environmental and cultural factors shape human behavior.
 Further benefits include:

 - Unique academic and experiential opportunities in Psychology